 By Michael Lanza

-Looking for exceptional beauty?
-Well, the Grand Canyon always delivers on that.
+The Grand Canyon always delivers on exceptional beauty.
 But as I’ve learned from numerous multi-day hikes and long dayhikes there over the years, while running this blog and previously as a field editor for Backpacker magazine for many years, including hiking rim-to-rim-to-rim a few times (see links to my stories about those trips below the photo gallery), each trip exhibits its own character.
-And this latest one proved just as unique for its distinctive side canyons, water features (although water sources are, not surprisingly, scarce), and outstanding plateau camps on this very lonely stretch of the Tonto Trail.
+And this latest one proved just as unique for the Escalante Route, but also outstanding camps at beaches on the Colorado River.

 Do your Grand Canyon hike right with these expert e-books: